hartmutlentz/TemporalNetworkAccessibility/README.md

 Lentz et al., Phys.
 Rev. Lett., 2013.

 ## Using the Software
+To compute the results of the paper, you only need the class *AdjMatrixSequence*.
-You can compute the Accessibility Matrix of a temporal netwotk like this:
+You can compute the Accessibility Matrix of a temporal netwotk following these steps:

 ### Step 1
 ```python
 A = AdjMatrixSequence("<your input file>")